PSTAT197-F23/Final-Project-Group5/README.md

 **Vignette abstract:** The clustering vignette guides the reader through the application of two key clustering algorithms, K-Means and Hierarchical clustering, using the Iris dataset.
 The reader will gain hands-on experience with using built in methods to cluster the data in R and visualizing the results.
 We also included an additional section covering support vector machine for those interested in another method for clustering that is well suited for smaller datasets.
 This notebook will equip the reader with practical skills to analyze and group data based on their inherent similarities.

 **Repository contents:** In the root repository we have the `vignette.qmd` our primary vignette document that teaches the different clustering methods with step-by-step explanations.
+Additional respository contents include:

 -   `data`: contains `iris.csv` and corresponding `codebook.txt`